 1. Cultivate Self‑Awareness

-Self-awareness is the foundation of respectful conflict resolution.
+Self‑awareness is the foundation of respectful conflict resolution.
 Take time to reflect on your own triggers, biases, and communication style.
-Understand how your emotions and past experiences may influence your reactions during conflicts.
-By cultivating self-awareness, you can approach conflicts with greater empathy and understanding.
+Understanding how your emotions and past experiences may influence your reactions during conflicts can be aided by a reflection journal -- simply search "reflection journal" on Amazon (search link).

 2. Practice Active Listening